BananaArch/SolarPanelOptimization/README.md

 ### Animation of Simulation

-You can access a 24-second sped up video of the Simulink animation of the solar panels moving and tracking the sun by clicking [here](https://youtu.be/o6d3eHBPEgY).
-You can also access the animation by viewing the file `SolarPanelSimulation.mp4`.
-I ***highly*** recommend you take 24 seconds to watch the video.
+You can access a 24-second sped up Simulink animation video of the solar panels moving and tracking the sun by clicking [here](https://youtu.be/o6d3eHBPEgY).
+You can also access the animation by viewing the file `SolarPanelSimulation.mp4`, or by running the Simulink model yourself.
+I ***highly*** recommend you take 24 seconds to watch the video or watch the animation by running the model.

 ### Accessing our Variable Tilt Model